Brandon-Baker11/Configuring-Active-Directory/scripts/Import-UsersFromCSV/Import-UsersFromCSV-Demo.md

 # Bulk User Creation and Group Assignment

+## Overview
-This will be a demonstration of the Import-UsersFromCSV.ps1 script that I wrote.
-This script will allow you to create a user and assign them to groups based on the data that is imported from a .csv file.
+This will be a demonstration of my Import-UsersFromCSV.ps1 script.
+This script automates Active Directory user creation from a CSV file.
+It also assigns users to the correct OUs and security groups based on imported attributes.

 ### Importing the CSV file
 Below is the CSV file that will be used to import the list of users and their information from.